PoP Grant for Student Affiliates

 - Have a CISLL Affiliate faculty who will mentor them throughout this process

 Award amounts may vary depending on need, with a maximum amount per award of $2,000.
-PoP Grant award monies may be used to support attendance at workshops for seeking external funding, travel and attendance costs for conferences or purchase of supplies including software.
+PoP Grant award monies may be used for costs related to conducting a pilot study or to support attendance at workshops for seeking external funding, travel and attendance costs for conferences or purchase of supplies including software.
 Other expenditures will be considered, but are subject to evaluation.
 However, no equipment can be purchased from these funds.

 All awardees will be expected to:

-- Share an informal report of progress at the CISLL summer retreat (typically held in May or June)
+- Share an informal report of progress including empirical findings at the CISLL summer retreat (typically held in May or June)